djobiii2078/hackathon-docker-killerdroid/README.md

 1. Clone the repository (**2.8MB**) [https://github.com/djobiii2078/hackathon-docker-killerdroid.git](https://github.com/djobiii2078/hackathon-docker-killerdroid.git)
 `git clone https://github.com/djobiii2078/hackathon-docker-killerdroid.git`
-2. Connect to your docker account : `docker login registry.gitlab.inria.fr`
+2. Connect to your docker account : `docker login -u hackathon-token -p jF4JQuyykynqUt92zsr- registry.gitlab.inria.fr`
 3. Build the latest image from your Dockerfile:
 `docker build -t hackathon:latest .` (**5.79GB**)
 4. Most functionalities of the packer and analysis tool require AndroidSDK to be installed.
 Ideally, you need several versions depending on the *apks* and *functionalities* you ought to use.
 A helper script that install the sdks up to *android-6* is provided.